An Ayurvedic Guide to Taking Care of Your Skin During Winter

 In Ayurveda, winter corresponds to Vata due to its cold, dry, and windy conditions.
 All skin types are vulnerable to Vata effects, but they are more pronounced if you are 60 years or older, your primary functional energy (Dosha) is inherently Vata, or if you follow a Vata-aggravating regimen.

-Read on to find tips to help you maintain your healthy skin even during winters.
+Read on to find tips to help you maintain your healthy skin even during winter.